mebubo/hashcode-utils/README.md

 Basically, creating an `HCParser` boils down to configuring a root `ObjectReader`.

-Object readers are components that can read as many lines as necessary to build a specific type of object.
+Object readers are components that can read as much input as necessary to build a specific type of object.
 They can be composed together to form more complex object readers.

 Here, we first create an `ObjectReader<Point>` to be able to read `Point`s from the input.
 Then we use it to configure